--- Moreno's First Law of Empirical Market Observation

 --- Moreno's Second Law of Empirical Market Observations

-If Moreno's First and Second Laws of Empirical Market Observations are observed, then six to eight months later we will know if the meltdown was merely a correction or a fundamental problem with the economy.
+If Moreno's First and Second Laws of Empirical Market Observations are observed, then six to ten months later we will know if the meltdown was merely a correction or a fundamental problem with the markets being oversold.

 --- Moreno's Third Law of Empirical Market Observations